nicksboson/Finance-Dashboard/README.md

 * Service Layer Pattern: Business logic is separated from controllers to make the code more testable and reusable.
 * Aggregation over Computation: All financial math is performed inside the database via MongoDB pipelines to optimize performance for large datasets.

-## Limitations
-* Mock Authentication: Uses direct ID headers for simplicity in line with assessment requirements; for production, JWT or OAuth would be implemented.
-* No Advanced Pagination: Current implementation returns standard lists; pagination would be added for enterprise-level scaling.

 ---

 ## Conclusion